KarrLab/obj_tables/docs/migration.rst

     makes :obj:`biomodel_x.xlsx` consistent with the latest commit of :obj:`wc_lang` (solid purple arrow).

 .. todo: perhaps distinguish schema & data repos by color
-.. todo: use a better term than 'Object model'

-Many types of changes can be applied to a schema:
+We classify the ways in which a schema can be changed into these categories:

 * Add a :obj:`obj_model.core.Model` (henceforth, *Model*) definition
 * Remove a *Model* definition